 How Much is Petrol for a Motorcycle?

-The typical motorcycle owner pays £494 for petrol each year to run their bike.
+The typical rider spends £494 on petrol for their motorcycle each year.
 Since the average motorcycle gets 56.7 miles per gallon and most motorbikes travel around 4,800 miles annually, the typical motorbike guzzles 84.7 gallons of petrol each year.
 According to the latest figures from AA, consumers paid 128.4p/litre for petrol in June 2019 (equivalent to £5.84 per gallon) so we estimate the annual cost of petrol for a motorbike to be £494 a year.

 |Yearly Cost of Petrol for a Motorcycle|